The story of how AssetSpot was born

 What’s the best thing AssetSpot does to help customers?

-Jo: Nick and I have worked in creative industry for decades before developing AssetSpot.
+Jo: Nick and I have worked in the creative industry for decades before developing AssetSpot.
 Whether it’s marketing, advertising, web development, publishing… everyone is generating, storing and sharing digital assets all day long.
 So much effort – i.e. time and money – goes into making these assets, that to have them lost on a server, or shared with just a few people over email, or (god forbid) have the wrong version go out into the public domain is just tragic.
 AssetSpot can stop those assets from becoming a liability.

 Why is it important that you’re working on a project that can help people?